raj537/CEH-InDepth/README.md

    from scapy.all import *
    a = srloop(IP(dst="192.168.1.0/24")/ICMP(),timeout=5)
 ```
-#### If you want to take a look on scapy and its functions and features do check this --> [Scapy Documentation ](https://scapy.readthedocs.io/en/latest/)
+#### If you want to take a look on scapy and its functions and features do check this --> [https://scapy.readthedocs.io/en/latest/ ](https://scapy.readthedocs.io/en/latest/)
-#### COMPLETE TOOL IMPLEMENTATION ---> [PingSweep.py](https://github.com/raj537/CEH-InDepth/blob/master/NetworkScaning/PingSweep.py) Play with it to understand it more practically
+#### COMPLETE TOOL IMPLEMENTATION ---> [https://github.com/raj537/CEH-InDepth/blob/master/NetworkScaning/PingSweep.py](https://github.com/raj537/CEH-InDepth/blob/master/NetworkScaning/PingSweep.py) Play with it to understand it more practically
 --------------------------------------
 #### CHECKING FOR OPEN PORTS
 #### Understanding TCP Scans